Salli Richardson-Whitfield: Directing

 Richardson has also worked as a director of episodic television, her latest being episodes 5 and 6 of the first season of Wheel of Time for Amazon.
 Following her directorial debut on two episodes of her show Eureka, in 2016 she directed two episodes of Ava DuVernay's drama series for Oprah Winfrey Network, Queen Sugar (on which her husband Dondre Whitfield appears as a series regular).
 In 2016, Richardson also directed an episode of the historical action-drama Underground for WGN America.
 In 2017, she directed two episodes of BET drama Rebel, and Shonda Rhimes' Scandal.
 Her comedy directing credits include Survivor's Remorse, I'm Dying Up Here, Black-ish and Dear White People.
 In 2018, she also directed the 16th episode of Agents of S.H.I.E.L.D.s fifth-season episode "Inside Voices".
 Her other notable directing credits include Chicago Med, Luke Cage, Black Lightning, The Punisher, American Gods, See and Altered Carbon.

-In 2019, Richardson received an NAACP Image Award for Outstanding Directing in a Drama Series nomination for her work directing Luke Cage.
-Also in 2019, she won a Black Reel Award for Outstanding Directing in a Comedy Series for directing Black-ish.
+In 2019, Richardson received an NAACP Image Award for Outstanding Directing in a Drama Series nomination for her work directing "I Get Physical" episode of Luke Cage.
+Also in 2019, she won a Black Reel Award for Outstanding Directing in a Comedy Series for directing "Black Like Us" episode of Black-ish.
 In September 2020, she signed a project development deal with HBO.
-Richardson produces and had had directed episodes of HBO period drama The Gilded Age and Adam McKay's untitled Lakers project.
+Richardson produces and had had directed episodes of HBO period drama The Gilded Age and Adam McKay's Winning Time: The Rise of the Lakers Dynasty.
 Also in 2020, she directed the Zoom Where It Happens special The One with the Diverse Cast, a Friends one-night reboot starring Sterling K. Brown, Uzo Aduba, Ryan Michelle Bathe, Aisha Hinds, Kendrick Sampson and Jeremy Pope.

+In 2024, she became the first black woman to be nominated for Outstanding Directing for a Drama Series in 76th Primetime Emmy Awards for her work on "BEAT L.A." episode of Winning Time: The Rise of the Lakers Dynasty.

+In 2026, she became the first black woman to receive two Outstanding Directing for a Drama series nominations for her works on "My Mind Is Made Up" episode of The Gilded Age and "Out beyond ideas of wrongdoing and rightdoing, there is a river." episode of Task in 78th Primetime Emmy Awards.

 Personal life

-On September 8, 2002, she married long-time boyfriend and fellow actor Dondre Whitfield.
+In September 2002, she married fellow actor Dondre Whitfield.
 She and Whitfield have one daughter and one son.